kkoralsky/goldsprints/README.md

 Intro
 =====

-This is software for [Goldsprints competitions](http://en.wikipedia.org/wiki/Goldsprints).
+This is software for [Goldsprint competitions](http://en.wikipedia.org/wiki/Goldsprint).

 Requirements